 Worried about domestic abuse

-Women’s Aid defines domestic abuse and violence as an incident or pattern of incidents of controlling, coercive, threatening, degrading and violent behaviour, including sexual violence, in the majority of cases by a partner or ex-partner, but also by a family member or carer.
-It is very common.
+Womens aid describes domestic abuse as an incident or pattern of incidents of controlling, coercive, threatening, degrading or violent behaviour, including sexual violence.
+Most often by a partner or ex-partner, but could be by a family member or carer.
 In the vast majority of cases it is experienced by women and is perpetrated by men.

-• Being anxious, depressed, withdrawn or losing confidence
+• You feel anxious, scared, withdrawn or depressed.

-• Does your partner continually phone or text when you are apart
+• Continually calling or messaging when you are apart

 • Feeling pressured or forced to do sexual things